space-wizards/docs/src/en/robust-toolbox/ECS/ecs-faq.md

 **A**: Yes, systems will operate directly on components but also are able to operate on the source entity via the `EntityUid`.
 Operations using the `EntityUid` are more costly than operating directly on the components.

 ---

 **Q**: How do systems operate on more than one component?

 **A**: Although a system for component A and another B may exist, this does not exclude the creation of other systems on A and B simultaneously.
 Systems can acquire singles, pairs, triples, etc. of components to operate on simultaneously.
 Each pair, triple, etc. will all come from the same entity.
-Operating on more components is more costly.
+Operating on multiple components is costly.

 ---